 Foreign Travel Issues

-Foreign travel creates opportunities for the researcher to have interactions with individuals and entities from foreign countries that may be subject to restrictions under the U.S. export laws and regulations and to export both items and technical information that may be controlled.
-University personnel responsible for arranging meetings or travel abroad, or researchers involved in such meetings should be aware of the requirements of the Foreign Corrupt Practices Act.
+Foreign travel creates opportunities for the researcher to have interactions with individuals and entities from foreign countries that may be subject to restrictions under the U.S. export laws and to export both items and technical information that may be controlled.

-For University researchers involved in international travel, including faculty, staff, and students, the following University websites should be reviewed:
+For University researchers involve in international travel, including faculty, staff and students, the following University websites should be reviewed:

-In addition, every researcher should consider before traveling abroad:
+In addition, every researcher should consider the following before traveling abroad:

 WHERE are you going?